RH differential oil seal change on automatic Austin Mini gearbox

 Op 03

-Disconnect the accelerator cable from the carburetor (➔ see the tutorial ''Changing the accelerator cable'' Op 02 to 04).
+Disconnect the accelerator cable from the carburetor (➔ see the tutorial ''Accelerator cable change'' Op 02 to 04).

 Op 04